 - Drive purchase intent.
 Now that you have the content, use it to drive traffic.
 TikTok’s “In-Feed Video” ad unit combines content placement in the coveted For You feed with eCommerce functionality like Shop Now call-to-actions.
 The “Hashtag Challenge Plus” ad type takes brand engagement through potentially viral user generated content, and blends it with a shoppable component suited for product discovery.

-Like so many habit forming trends we’ve seen take on as we continue to stay at home, TikTok has joined the playing field of embraced social media platforms.
+Like so many habit forming trends we’ve seen take on during stay at home, TikTok has joined the playing field of embraced social media platforms.
 As you are adding social media to your eCommerce strategies, consider doing so with the right tools in your arsenal.
 That way you can protect your digital media spend as you gather insights to better understand your consumers.